 Established in 1918, WSSC is among the largest water and wastewater utilities in the nation servicing 1.8 million residents in Prince George’s and Montgomery counties in Maryland.
-With a network of nearly 5,600 miles of fresh water pipeline and more than 5,400 miles of sewer pipeline, WSSC was interested in identifying a source of renewable energy that could contribute to its sustainability goals while making good business sense and adding value for their ratepayers.
-WSSC sought to partner with a trusted and experienced solar energy provider who could successfully develop a project that minimized energy consumption and greenhouse gas emissions; a company with previous success in solar project development that offered financing solutions that lined up well with the goals of WSSC.
+With a network of nearly 5,600 miles of fresh water pipeline and more than 5,400 miles of sewer pipeline, WSSC wanted a source of renewable energy that could contribute to its sustainability goals while making good business sense and adding value for their ratepayers.